Changissnz/collusion_exposed_is_collusion/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 And that's why people don't really joke anymore, so idiocracy runs unchecked.
 I hope the old man and his partners had their fun.
 After the fact...get settled down, married, Christian happily ever after.
 Or Buddhist.
 Or Jewish.
-If the onion fits...
+Or Muslim.
+If the onion fits...you know how a lot of girls and old men are, so whimsical in their beliefs.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_xpgv9xpgv9xpgv9x" src="https://github.com/user-attachments/assets/0d740e05-b8ac-4903-a820-af78fe10f919" />